Le Mois de la Photo à Montréal 2015

 Derrick de Kerckhove

-Derrick de Kerckhove (on the right in the picture) is Emeritus Professor in the Faculty of Sociology at the University Federico II in Naples and at the University of Toronto, where he was director of the McLuhan Program in Culture and Technology (1983–2008) and a professor in the Department of French.
+Derrick de Kerckhove (above right) is Emeritus Professor in the Faculty of Sociology at the University Federico II in Naples and at the University of Toronto, where he was director of the McLuhan Program in Culture and Technology (1983–2008) and a professor in the Department of French.
 He is presently research director of the Interdisciplinary Internet Institute (IN3) at Universitat Oberta de Catalunya in Barcelona.
 His fields of research include psychotechnology, neuro-cultural research, and art and communication technologies.
 He is the author of The Skin of Culture (Somerville, 1995) and Connected Intelligence (Somerville, 1997), among others.
 His latest book, The Point of Being (Cambridge Scholars Press, 2014), in collaboration with Cristina Miranda, is a collection of essays on the changing sensibility of cultures under digital conditions.
 Based in Rome, de Kerckhove is scientific director of the monthly journal Media Duemila.

 Suzanne Paquet is an associate professor in the Department of History of Art and Cinematographic Studies at the Université de Montréal.
 Her principal teaching subjects are photographic studies and the sociology of art; she is also interested in spatial art: environmental and land art, landscape, architecture, and urbanism.
 For several years, she has been conducting research related to the circulation of images and the inscription of certain types of art in the production of contemporary spaces.
 She is a member of the Mediatopias research team at McGill University.
 She is the author of Le paysage façonné.
 Les territoires postindustriels, l’art et l’usage (Presses de l’Université Laval, 2009).
 More recently, she edited Errances photographiques.
 Mobilité et intermédialité (Presses de l’Université de Montréal, 2014) and, with Guy Mercier, Le Paysage entre art et politique (Presses de l’Université Laval, 2013). / artetsite.net